Dolph Ziggler: Early life

 Nicholas Theodore Nemeth was born in Cleveland, Ohio, on July 27, 1980.
 He has been a fan of professional wrestling since he was five years old, when he attended a wrestling event at the Richfield Coliseum, and he decided to become a professional wrestler at age 12.
 He later revealed on Colt Cabana's Art of Wrestling Podcast that he chose his WWE name "Dolph" because that was his great-grandfather's name, and his friend suggested the surname "Ziggler".
 Nemeth attended St. Edward High School in Lakewood, Ohio, where he was an amateur wrestler and holds the school record for most pins in a career with 82.
 At St. Edward, he was teammates with Gray Maynard and Andy Hrovat.

 During his time at St. Edward, the wrestling team won the National Championships on two occasions.
 He was a collegiate wrestler at Kent State University, eventually setting what was then the record for most career wins in the team's history.
 His record was passed in 2006; as of 2010, he stands second all-time in career victories at Kent State.
 He had 121 career wins between 2000 and 2003.
 He majored in political science with a pre-law minor.
 Prior to his WWE tryout, he had been accepted to the law school at Arizona State University, where he was due to start his first semester.
-He was a three-time All-Mid-American Conference champion, winning the 165 lb tournament in 2000, 2002, and 2003; as of 2010, he is the last wrestler from Kent State University to have won three amateur wrestling championships.
+He was a three-time All-Mid-American Conference champion, winning the 165 lb tournament in 2000, 2002, and 2003; as of 2010, he is the last wrestler from Kent State University to have won three wrestling conference championships.